-Jharkhand Assembly election results: Counting of votes to begin at 8 am
+Assembly election results: Jharkhand Mukti Morcha-led alliance crosses halfway mark in early trends

 The Jharkhand Mukti Morcha, Congress, Rashtriya Janata Dal and Left parties contested the Assembly elections in an alliance.
 The Jharkhand Mukti Morcha was in the fray from 43 seats, the Congress from 30, the Rashtriya Janata Dal from six, and Left parties from the remaining three.

-The Bharatiya Janata Party contested 68 out of the 81 seats while its ally, the All Jharkhand Students Union or AJSU Party, fought in 10 constituencies.
+The Bharatiya Janata Party contested 68 out of the 81 seats while its ally, the AJSU Party, fought in 10 constituencies.

 Bihar Chief Minister Nitish Kumar’s Janata Dal (United) contested from two constituencies while Union minister Chirag Paswan’s Lok Janshakti Party faction fought from one seat as part of the BJP-led National Democratic Alliance.